ArmisSecurity/armis-sdk-python/README.md

 ```

 > [!TIP]
-> If you're building an application that interacts with multiple tenants, you can populae only the `ARMIS_CLIENT_ID` environment variable and pass the `tenant` and `secret_key` explicitly:
+> If you're building an application that interacts with multiple tenants, you can populate only the `ARMIS_CLIENT_ID` environment variable and pass the `tenant` and `secret_key` explicitly:
 > ```python
 > from armis_sdk import ArmisSdk
 >